citiususc/SimpleNLG-GL/README.md

 SimpleNLG-gl is designed to facilitate the tasks of linguistic realization in Galician in natural language generation systems.

+The development of SimpleNLG-gl was made in the framework of the projects TIN2014-56633-C3-1-R e TIN2017-84796-C2-1-R, funded by the Spanish Ministry for Innovation and Economy and the EDRF funds.
+It was also supported by the Galician Research Network on "Technologies and Analysis of Linguistic Data (TECANDALI) (Ref.
+2016-PG080)", leaded by the Institute for Galician Language (IGL).

 Getting started
 ---------------
 For information on how to use SimpleNLG-gl, see the Wiki and the API.